blogs

 Best for: Google Cloud users who want a visual, intelligent data preparation tool

-Google Cloud Dataprep — powered by Trifacta — is an intelligent cloud data preparation service that uses machine learning to suggest transformations as you work with data.
+Google Cloud Dataprep, powered by Trifacta, is an intelligent cloud data preparation service that uses machine learning to suggest transformations as you work with data.
 It's designed for analysts and data engineers who need to clean and transform data visually, without writing code, before loading it into BigQuery or other Google Cloud services.

-The ML-assisted suggestion engine is one of its standout features — it predicts the transformations you're likely to want based on the patterns it detects in your data.
+The ML-assisted suggestion engine is one of its standout features.
+It predicts the transformations you're likely to want based on the patterns it detects in your data.

 Key features: ML-assisted transformation suggestions · Visual data preparation interface · Native BigQuery integration · Data quality profiling and validation · Automated pipeline scheduling